oat-sa/tao-calculator-fe/API.md

 -   `calculator.error`: Tells if the expression has or produces error.
 -   `calculator.getExpression()`: Gets the current expression.
 -   `calculator.setExpression(expression)`: Sets the current expression.
--   `calculator.getPosition()`: Gets the current position inside the expression
+-   `calculator.getPosition()`: Gets the current position inside the expression.
--   `calculator.setPosition(position)`: Sets the current position inside the expression
+-   `calculator.setPosition(position)`: Sets the current position inside the expression.
 -   `calculator.movePositionLeft()`: Moves the current position to the token on the left.
 -   `calculator.movePositionRight()`: Moves the current position to the token on the right.
 -   `calculator.replace(newExpression, newPosition)`: Replaces the expression and move the cursor.
--   `calculator.insert(subExpression, at)`:Inserts a sub-expression in the current expression and move the cursor.
+-   `calculator.insert(subExpression, at)`: Inserts a sub-expression in the current expression and move the cursor.
 -   `calculator.clear()`: Clears the expression.
 -   `calculator.correct()`: Corrects the expression if needed.
 -   `calculator.evaluate()`: Evaluates the current expression.